sofiaremanpour/celebscore/README.md

-# CelebScore
+# NBA Playoff Predictor

 ## Features

-Our celebrity obsession analysis tool, “CelebScores” is a project aimed at determining how much the followers of a celebrity discuss that celebrity.
-Within our project, we will look at tweets that have been tweeted by followers of popular celebrities, such as actors, artists, and politicians, and create a score based on how “obsessed” they are with that celebrity, measured by how often they tweet about them.
-In addition, we will perform sentiment analysis on tweets regarding that celebrity, creating a score that measures how well liked the celebrity is by their followers.

-In the end, we will create a front end display through a website that will display this data visually.
-Celebrities will be ranked by their followers' obsession score, as well as how well liked they are.
+Our NBA team playoff predictor scrapes tweets from Twitter that are found from searching for the team names.
+From there, we create a heatmap by extracting the locations of the tweets, and perform sentiment analysis on the tweets to score each team by the proportion that are positive, negative, and neutral.

+## Project Setup

+### Packages and MongoDB
+This project makes use of a MongoDB server and various libraries.
+To install all of the required libraries, run ```pip -r requirements.txt```.
+The MongoDB server is expected to be running locally, however it can be modified through the code commented out in the ```connect_to_db()``` function in ```database.py```.

+### Config files

+To avoid uploading sensitive information to github, I've moved the configuration for twitter and mongodb to the config folder, where it won't be uploaded.
+For Twitter, it is easy, just look at the template config file, and add your keys to the correct locations, and remove the ```.template``` from the name.
+For MongoDB, the process is the same (although not required when using a unauthenticated local server)

 ## Project Structure

-### Python
+### Utils

 The program is broken up into interacting components that allows code reuse for the different phases of the project.

-The files ```twitter_utils.py```, ```logging_utils.py```, and ```database.py``` contain functions meant to be used whenever you need to access the twitter api, the logger for debugging, or database data respectively.
+The files under the ```utils``` directory: ```twitter_utils.py```, ```logging_utils.py```, ```team_utils.py``` and ```database.py``` contain functions that are helpful for multiple aspects of the project

-The first section, ```celebrity_scraper.py``` finds the twitter handles of celebrities in MongoDB collection, and update any missing info by looking up their twitter user.
-This allows us to add things to the database and have them automatically become part of the system.
-See below for more info on connecting with MongoDB.
+#### ```twitter_utils.py```
+This file sets up the connection with the Twitter API, and provides the function get_search_results(...), which allows you to input a particular query to search for, as well as the bounds of time you want tweets from using the optional parameters oldest_tweet_id and newest_tweet_id.
+It returns a generator that yields tweets in batches.

+#### ```logging_utils.py```
+This file just sets up the global logger, so that it can be imported and used in all files.

+#### ```team_utils.py```
+This file loads the teams we want to search for from the csv file ```search_terms.csv```, and creates various lists for the main team name, and an alternate name

+#### ```database.py```
+This file initializes a MongoDB database connection to a local MongoDB server, and provides two handler objects for interfacing with database information

-## Config files
+### Main files

-To avoid uploading sensitive information to github, I've moved the configuration for twitter and mongodb to the config folder, where it won't be uploaded.
-For twitter, it is easy, just look at the template config file, and add your keys to the correct locations, and remove the ```.template``` from the name.
-For MongoDB, you need an account to access the database, which I can make for you if you contact me.
+There are 3 main files that serve as the entrypoint for different phases of the project.

+#### ```search_scraper.py```
+This file initializes terms from the file into the database, and then starts scraping tweets by searching the queries.
+Every batch that the tweet generator yields is immediately put into the database, and will only search from tweets not within the currently gather bounds for any term.

+#### ```map_creator.py```
+This file gathers the locations from tweets in the database, and creates a heatmap for each team using the tweets associated with it.
+It also saves the locations to a json file ```map_coords.json``` to cache the locations instead of regathering from the database each time, chosen through a selection menu.

+#### ```sentiment_analysis.py```
+This file runs sentiment analysis through 3 sentiment analyzers on all of the tweets in the database, and then performs calculations to count the number of labels assigned for each team.
+It then generates scores which are written to the csv files under the ```/scores``` directory.